mikelovelace/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic Html is the process of writing your html in a way that is understandable while having meaning.
+Html tags, classes, ids should all have meaning and should be understandable to anyone who views the source code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Display:block takes up the full width of the screen and creates a new line.
+    Display:inline only takes up the space which it needs and does not create a new line.

 3. What are the 4 areas of the box model?

+    Margin, border, paddding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    verticle axis (X)

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

+    Git is valuable to a team of developers because it allows for collaboration on projects while also keeping track of changes which can always be reverted back to if need be.

 ## Project Set Up